 This report explores one aspect of how individual choose their field to study – which sources provide advice to students and how helpful students perceive that advice to be.

-The results highlight how education consumers seek advice from a wide variety of people and places, though the perceived helpfulness of that advice differs by its source and people’s experiences.
+The results highlight how learners seek advice from a wide variety of people and places, though the perceived helpfulness of that advice differs by its source and people’s experiences.
 The insights offered in this report suggest ways postsecondary leaders, policy makers, educators and employers can equip students to be better-informed when choosing a field of study by widening their exposure to different types of information and advice.

 When choosing a major field of study, individuals most commonly sought advice from their informal social network.
 In fact, more than half of adults (55%) with an associate degree, some college or a bachelor’s degree looked to their informal social network for advice about choosing a major field of study – most frequently from their friends (23%) and family (42%).